When Does a Police Officer Have to Appear in Traffic Court for a Traffic Violation?

 • Receiving a third moving violation within a single 12-month period

-• Passing a school bus that was stopped to let students on or off
+• Passing a school bus stopped to let students on or off

 • Fleeing a police officer, which is often called eluding